w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 #### Passed Example 6

-<a class="example-link" title="Passed Example 6" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/aed692e9f0a1be5c87ef1de56afa8e23e14cc3ba.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/aed692e9f0a1be5c87ef1de56afa8e23e14cc3ba.html">Open in a new tab</a>

 This 14pt bold black text has a contrast ratio of 3.6:1 on the gray background.